msummersgill/RfCWT/README.md

 ## Known Issues

-+ Plans are not being succesfully saved after generation
++ Plans are not being successfully saved after generation on _one_ of my test machines - Ubuntu 20.04

 ## Troubleshooting